almien1/forKathryn/your-notes.md

 Effectively same as deposit.
 Don't just reuse the same classes though, as they will probably grow over time to include a lot more code specific to that type of transaction.

+### Balance

+Looks like it's time for the event base class to become banking-specific - we can either set it up that code can ask BankEvent for information, or the other way around - have a "account current state" class (current balance as of the transactions processed thus far) that BankEvent can adjust.
+First one sounds simpler for me, although the second might be preferable if we end up needing a lot more commands to do different things.

 # Next steps: